corentinthomasset/call-for-code-2021/README.md

 2. `esg-ratings-ibm-cfc` which stores the ratings for all companies

 We can then utilize Cloudant HTTP API to retrieve JSON documents from the above databases and expose them through a RESTful API.

+---

+**Warning**

+If you want to examine the script, make sure that you specify the _-c_ or _--check_.
+Using this mode, the script uses a freely available dataset (GitHub events API) and stores the returned JSON responses into a test database on IBM Cloudant given that the connection details for IBM Cloudant are valid; otherwise, the results will be stored as files on local filesystem.
+Also note that GitHub limits the rate at which its API can be contacted in which case the script would not be able to store the results at all.

+---

 ### Prerequisites